 • Keep it visible.
 Put a note on your nightstand or bathroom mirror: "Cold water.
 Move.
 Breathe."
 When the urge hits, you don't want to have to remember the plan; you want to see it.

-Start with one technique that works for you.
-Use it the next time an urge hits.
-Then build from there.
+Start with one technique that is realistic for your life.
+Use it the next time an urge hits, then adjust from there.